Author Guidelines

 TITLE

-The Title should be a brief phrase describing the contents of the paper.
-The Title Page should include the authors' full names and affiliations, the name of the corresponding author along with contact number and e-mail information.
+The Title should be a brief phrase that describes the paper's contents.
+The Title Page should include the authors' full names and affiliations, the name of the corresponding author, along with contact number and e-mail information.
 Present addresses of authors should appear as a footnote.

 ABSTRACT

 The Abstract should be informative and completely self-explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
-The abstract should be upto 250 words in length.
+The abstract should be no more than 250 words.
 Complete sentences, active verbs, and the third person should be used, and the abstract should be written in the past tense.
-Standard nomenclature should be used and abbreviations should be avoided.
+Standard nomenclature should be used, and abbreviations should be avoided.
 No literature should be cited.

 Key Words